stderr-enst/jobefficiency/episodes/02_resourcerequirements.md

 :::::::::::::::::::::::::: instructor
 ## Objective: Vary one parameter and compare to baseline

+Narrative:
+- We didn't use the HPC system in a while
+- Not sure how many resources we need and what our HPC system even offer
+- How could I look it up again?
+- What were the parameters of scheduled jobs again?
+- What's a good first guess for the resources I need for an individual render?

+What we're doing here:
 - Learn about Slurm job parameters
 - Develop intuition about job size with respect to the cluster
 - First impression of whats a "good" amount of resources to request for a job